I think one of the biggest things we all struggle with is the concept of giving up our need for control. I know I do.

 Take a look at the needs:

 One of the big problems facing us today is that many of us are living in real fear that our basic physiological needs may not be met.
 I heard on the radio (BBC radio 4, so it must be true!) that salaries in the UK have not risen for 10 years… 10 years!
-And with worldwide financial and security problems on the rise it’s hardly surprising that so many of us are worried and desperately trying to control our environments.
+And with worldwide financial and security problems on the rise it’s hardly surprising that so many of us are worried and desperately trying to control our environments, visit this website – SecurityInfo to help you on your security problems.
 But the fact still remains — we haven’t got control over who wins elections (if we voted for the other side) or the state of financial markets (unless we’re one of the City’s Fat Cats), and even the ‘Fat Cats’ are under threat in today’s world.

 Relax — Nothing is Under Control